Graphic Design With Foundation Year

 Process and Application

 This module aims to develop an awareness of the contextual factors, which affect contemporary graphic communication design practice through the study of challenging real-world ‘wicked’ problems.
-Yous will be introduced to working within the constraints inherent in designing for specific purposes and encouraged to give due consideration of their responsibilities as designers to any stakeholders involved.
-Focus will be placed on the application of previous learning, the development of personal design processes and capabilities regards the generation of ideas and application of creative thinking.
+You will be introduced to working within the constraints inherent in designing for specific purposes and encouraged to give due consideration to the responsibilities of designers to any stakeholders involved.
+Focus will be placed on the application of previous learning, the development of personal design processes and capabilities regarding the generation of ideas and application of creative thinking.

 Critical and Professional Contexts 1 (continued)